 Vacuum sewer mains can skip over and around other services or obstacles and can be used to achieve uphill flow.
 Turbulent velocities of 5 to 6m/sec are developed as the sewage and air passes through the interface valve.
-This disintegrates solids and reduces the risks of sewer blockages which are unknown in a correctly designed and constructed vacuum system.
+This disintegrates solids and reduces the risks of sewer blockages in a correctly designed and constructed vacuum system.